mclemcrew/GSoC25/content/journal/gsoc_final_report.md

 **1. The Taichi Compilation Error (Week 5)**

-The breakthrough challenge came when dynamically generated `@ti.kernel` functions couldn't be located by Taichi's compiler, resulting in "Cannot find source code for object" errors.
+The challenge came when dynamically generated `@ti.kernel` functions couldn't be located by Taichi's compiler, resulting in _"Cannot find source code for object"_ errors.
 The solution involved a two-step synthesis process: first generating `@ti.func` experts, then regenerating the entire integration kernel, with the complete code compiled and cached in Python's linecache.

 **2. Taichi Constraint Violations**